 Back to school after anorexia treatment

 When my daughter was in treatment for anorexia nervosa, we learned that recovery had to become our number one priority.
 Nothing else in life mattered if our daughter didn't eat.

 We learned to set hard and fast rules around food.
 Rules that were inflexible and could not be broken.
-If she did not eat, she did not leave the house.
+If she did not eat — if we saw other signs of anorexia — she did not leave the house.

 Because of this mindset, most things that were typically front and center in our lives had to take a backseat for a bit, due to the effort required to stay in recovery.
 We had to let a lot of things go (schoolwork, sports, music lessons, and so on).
 While these things are all very important, facing a major crisis taught us what really mattered most in life.
 And if our daughter's health was in danger, none of those outside activities would matter, anyways.

 When our daughter was discharged from the eating disorder treatment center and came home, we felt confident in our caretaking abilities.
 We had learned so much.
 Full recovery was our goal, and we were willing to make whatever sacrifices were necessary to get there.

 We monitored meals and snacks six times a day, restricted her to a minimal activity level, and met with members of our treatment team several days a week.

 When she was home with us and under our watch 24 hours a day, this was manageable.
 But once she returned to school after eating disorder treatment

 , we had to formulate a new plan.
 A few things that helped us were:

 - We met with several staff members at her school to discuss things that were non-negotiable in her care (snacks, mealtime monitoring, and therapy appointments).
 They helped us find a way to weave these into each school day.